Home » Blogs » In the Wild » 13 Tips for Archery Deer Hunting During the Rut

 So, with the deer breeding period kicking off, bowhunters need to be on their game and take advantage of tactics to lure a nice buck or a doe to within shooting range.

-Below are thirteen tips compiled from several experts: Jeff Rawlinson and Aaron Hershberger, Nebraska Game and Parks Commission Outdoor Education Specialists, along with Luke Meduna, Big Game Program Manager/Wildlife Biologist and Dusty Schelbitzki, Depredation Program Manager/Wildlife Biologist, both with the Nebraska Game and Parks Commission.
+Below are thirteen tips compiled from some experts with the Nebraska Game and Parks Commission: Aaron Hershberger, Outdoor Education Division Administrator, along with Luke Meduna, Big Game Program Manager/Wildlife Biologist and Dusty Schelbitzki, Depredation Program Manager/Wildlife Biologist.
 These individuals blend extensive wildlife science backgrounds with many years of archery deer hunting experience.

 The tips should help you make the most of your deer hunting adventure during the rutting time with your bow.

-2. A Confident State of Mind.
+2. Channel a confident state of mind.
 Confident hunters just know that a mature buck or doe will peak its head around the corner of a game trail or appear along a field edge at any minute.
 Confident hunters rely on continual scouting and are confident enough to use what they have learned to adapt their location quickly.
 Confident hunters are prepared to move that stand or blind if their scouting indicates they should.
 Confident hunters always think positive thoughts!
 Confident hunters are also safe, ethical, patient, alert and ready to shoot but not to take a chance shot.
 Confident hunters know their well-placed, sharp broadheads will effectively and cleanly connect.
 If nothing else, confident hunters have the confidence to keep going, even when things are not going their way!

-7. Scent Control.
+7. Be mindful of scent control.
 For a deer hunter, there is no way to eliminate your human odor although you can control it.
 Showering before the hunt with fragrance-free soaps and shampoos then drying off with an unscented towel, plus using scent-free moisturizers and deodorants all need to be done.
 Decontaminating hunting clothing and gear by washing, spraying or wiping them with special scent-reducing products must be done.
 Once cleaned, they should be stored in sealed plastic bags or tubs to keep them that way.
 Fresh cedar trimmings or shavings, dirt, and leaves can also be used in combination with your clothing to help mask human scent.

-11. Hunting Public Lands On publicly accessible lands, other hunters can be an asset to you pushing deer in your direction.
+11. Utilize public lands to your advantage.
+On publicly accessible lands, other hunters can be an asset to you pushing deer in your direction.
 Position yourself along deer escape routes.
 And, don’t forget about isolated clumps of habitat either.
 These are excellent spots for a buck to bed with a doe.
 Remember, where you find does, you’ll find bucks.
 Specifically, where there are does feeding/bedding – the bucks will visit.
 Deer on public land can react to hunting pressure, so hunt a nontraditional time such as the middle of the afternoon on a weekday.

 13. Share what you know!
 Share the experience of archery or crossbow deer hunting in Nebraska with a newcomer.
 As a seasoned hunter, it’s more fun to convey what you know and be a hunting coach or mentor for someone new anyway, isn’t it?